Talking to Your Kids About School Shootings

 Recognize your own feelings

-Before immediately jumping into a discussion with your child following a grim news report, consider your own thoughts and emotions about what has happened.
+Before immediately jumping into a discussion with your child following a news report, consider your own thoughts and emotions about what has happened.
 You will undoubtedly have your own reaction, and taking care of yourself will help be present and empathetic when talking with your child.
 Moreover, allowing yourself to talk with other adults about what happened enables you to regulate your own raw emotions and show up intentionally for your children when you are able to.
 Remember, a little bit of self-regulation goes a long way in helping your child manage their emotions and behaviors!

 Image2 in Talking to Your Kids About School Shootings